 Santana told Davis that he wanted "to reconnect the molecules with the light," and make new music that would win him favor with a younger audience.

 "I blueprinted the architectural plan for the album," Davis said in the Rolling Stone interview.
 "And that was having half the album be vintage Santana, in the spirit of 'Oye Como Va,' which he wanted for himself, and the other half I proposed was those organic collaborations that would not be a compromise of his integrity but also be calculated to serve him at radio."

-Davis then set about culling a list of guest stars and songwriters including Matchbox Twenty's Rob Thomas, Eric Clapton and Dave Matthews to collaborate with the legendary guitarist.
-Given Davis' history of hit-making, it should come as little surprise that his formula for ‘Supernatural’ would make the record the biggest of Santana's career:
+Davis then culled a list of guest stars and songwriters -- including Matchbox Twenty's Rob Thomas, Eric Clapton and Dave Matthews -- to collaborate with the guitarist.
+Given Davis' history of hit-making, it should come as little surprise that his formula for Supernatural would make the record the biggest of Santana's career.

-Released on June 15, 1999, ‘Supernatural’ went on to sell 15 million units in the United States alone while also earning the guitarist eight Grammy Awards. ’Smooth,’ the record's first single featuring vocals by Thomas, held down a position within the Top 10 for more than 30 weeks.
+Released on June 15, 1999, the album went on to sell 15 million units in the United States alone, while also earning the guitarist eight Grammy Awards.
+"Smooth," the record's first single featuring vocals by Thomas, held down a position within the Top 10 for more than 30 weeks.
 Billboard eventually proclaimed the track to be the No. 1 song of the rock era.

 Regardless of the song's massive popularity, it didn't stop rockers like Mastodon's Brent Hinds being open with their distaste of the song.
-“It’s just like someone taking a carrot peeler and gouging it into your ears and skinning your ears," he said.
-“It’s just — ech!
+“It’s just like someone taking a carrot peeler and gouging it into your ears and skinning your ears," he said in 2013.
+"It’s just — ech!
 Just talking about it I’m cringing.”